Personal income tax

 Inheritance and estate taxes

-Alabama estate tax returns, affidavits of estate tax and estate tax waivers are no longer required for estates whose owners died after Dec.
+Alabama estate tax returns, affidavits of estate tax and estate tax waivers are no longer required for estates where the owners died after Dec.
 31, 2004.
 If no filing extensions were granted, Sept.
 30, 2005, was the final reporting date for any 2004 estate tax liabilities.
-Call (334) 242-1000 for details about Alabama's estate tax requirements.
+Call (334) 242-1000 for details about Alabama’s estate tax requirements.

 Alabama does not impose an inheritance or gift tax.